 So with that in mind, you may need to buy your pet a standard dog collar if he has a unique collar.
 It’s no big deal to switch dog collars, especially considering the benefits you get from Tractive GPS Pet Tracker.
 While buying a new collar isn't such a big deal, it is a little annoying.
 However, I do like the versatility of the clips, as you could also attach them to a harness or use them to track other pets.

 The other drawback of this GPS tracker is the price, but let me just start by saying that for the peace of mind that you get and the instant ability to know exactly where your dog is at any given moment, the price is completely worth it in my opinion.
-In my Tractive GPS Tracker review I let you know that the Tractive 3G is currently on sale on Amazon for $66.
+In my Tractive GPS Tracker review, I let you know that the Tractive 3G was on sale on Amazon for $66.
 48.

 As I explain in my Tractive GPS Tracker review video, these devices run on a cellular network, so you need to pay a monthly subscription fee – just like you do with your cell phone.
 Service plans start as low as $5/month, but that's only for the basic plan.